-The Consent Decree of 1995 specified that interim and long-term total phosphorus concentration limits for discharges into the Everglades National Park (ENP) (Figure 3) through Shark River Slough be met by October 1, 2003, and December 31, 2006, respectively.
-It was specified that the total phosphorus concentrations be presented as 12-month flow-weighted means.
-Only the total phosphorus concentrations for the water year ending September 30 are evaluated for compliance with the Consent Decree limits.
-The long-term total phosphorus concentration limit for inflows to Shark River Slough through structures S12A, S12B, S12C, S12D and S333 represents the concentrations delivered during the Outstanding Florida Waters baseline period of March 1, 1978 to March 1, 1979, and is adjusted for variations in flow.
-Inflow concentrations of total phosphorus through Shark River Slough are compared to the interim and long-term limits at the end of each water year (October 1st through September 30th) from 1991 to 2005 (Figure 4).
-The 12-month flowweighted mean total phosphorus concentration ending September 2005 was 9.4 ppb.
+The Consent Decree of 1995 specified that interim and long-term total phosphorus (TP) concentration limits for discharges into the Everglades National Park (ENP) (Figure 3) through Shark River Slough be met by October 1, 2003, and December 31, 2006, respectively.
+It was specified that the TP concentrations be presented as 12-month flow-weighted means.
+Only the TP concentrations for the water year ending September 30 are evaluated for compliance with the Consent Decree limits.
+The long-term TP concentration limit for inflows to Shark River Slough through structures S12A, S12B, S12C, S12D and S333 represents the concentrations delivered during the Outstanding Florida Waters baseline period of March 1, 1978, to March 1, 1979, and is adjusted for variations in flow.
+Inflow concentrations of TP through Shark River Slough are compared to the interim and long-term limits at the end of each water year (October 1st through September 30th) from 1991 to 2005 (Figure 4).
+The 12-month flow-weighted mean TP concentration ending September 2005 was 9.4 ppb.
 Corresponding interim and long-term limits were 9.4 and 7.6 ppb, respectively.

-Table 2 presents the 12-month flow-weighted mean concentrations for each month as well as the corresponding interim and long-term total phosphorus concentration limits, calculated using the 12-month period flow.
-For the 12-month periods ending in October, November and December 2005, the 12-month flow-weighted mean total phosphorus concentrations were 9.0, 9.1 and 9.1 ppb, respectively.
-The interim limit was 9.4 ppb for October, November and December 2005.
-The long-term limits were 7.6 ppb for October, November and December.
-The October, November and December 2005 12-month flow-weighted mean concentrations were lower than the interim limits.
+Table 2 presents the 12-month flow-weighted mean concentrations for each month as well as the corresponding interim and long-term TP concentration limits, calculated using the 12-month period flow.
+Only the biweekly compliance monitoring concentration data were used for the calculations.
+For the 12-month periods ending in April, May and June 2006, the 12-month flow-weighted mean TP concentration was 9.0, 8.5 and 8.2 ppb.
+The interim limit was 9.4 ppb and the long-term limit was 7.6 ppb during this period.
+The April, May and June 2006 12-month flow-weighted mean concentrations were lower than the interim limits.

-The Consent Decree stipulates that the percent of flow-weighted mean total phosphorus concentrations greater than 10 ppb from each sampling event in any 12-month period must not exceed a guideline value based on flow into Shark River Slough for the same 12-month period.
-For the 12-month periods ending October, November and December 2005, the observed percentage of the sampling event flow-weighted mean total phosphorus concentrations greater than 10 ppb were 40.9, 42.9 and 42.9 percent, respectively.
-The observed percentage of the sampling event flow-weighted mean total phosphorus concentrations greater than 10 ppb were 40.9, 10 ppb were less than the guideline for the entire period March 2004 to April 2005 and higher than the guidelines from May 2005 to December 2005 (Table 2).
-The individual sampling event flow-weighted mean concentrations and the 12-month flow-weighted mean concentrations are presented in Figure 5.
+The Consent Decree stipulates that the percent of flow-weighted mean TP concentrations greater than 10 ppb from each sampling event in any 12-month period must not exceed a guideline value based on flow into Shark River Slough for the same 12-month period.
+For the 12-month periods ending April, May and June 2006, the observed percentage of the sampling event flow-weighted mean TP concentrations greater than 10 ppb were 34.8, 31.8 and 25.0 percent, respectively.
+The observed percentage of the sampling event flow-weighted mean TP concentrations greater than 10 ppb had been higher than the guidelines from May 2005 to December 2005 but lower since January 2006 (Table 2).
+The individual sampling events flow-weighted mean concentrations and the 12-month flow-weighted mean concentrations are presented in Figure 5.

 Figure 3.
-Everglades National Park flow structures
+Everglades National Park structures

 Figure 4.
-The 12-month flow-weighted mean total phosphorus concentrations in inflows to Everglades National Park through Shark River Slough at the end of each water year compared to the total phosphorus interim and long term limits.
-For the second consecutive compliance year, the 12-month flow-weighed mean concentration was within the interim limits, which became effective on October 1, 2003.
+The 12-month flow-weighted mean TP concentrations in inflows to Everglades National Park through Shark River Slough at the end of each water year compared to the TP interim and long-term limits.
+For the second consecutive compliance year, the 12-month flow-weighted mean concentration was within the interim limits, which became effective on October 1, 2003.

 Figure 5.
-The 12-month flow-weighted mean total phosphorus concentrations in inflows to Everglades National Park through Shark River Slough at the end of each month and the flow-weighted mean concentration for each sampling event.
-There are no sampling event values for June, July 2004 and January 2005 because there was no flow in those periods.
+The 12-month flow-weighted mean TP concentrations in inflows to Everglades National Park through Shark River Slough at the end of each month and the flow-weighted mean concentration for each sampling event.
+There are no sampling event values for July 2004, January 2005, and June 2006 because there was no flow in those periods.